nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. TechTrack is running (UC1).
 2. User enters the "company {keyword}" command.
-3. UI display the list of jobs with companies that contains the keyword.<br>
+3. UI display the list of roles with companies that contains the keyword.<br>
 Use case ends.

 **Extensions**